 What must be Considered when Filing a Claim?

-If you as a creditor want to participate in the distribution of the insolvency assets, you must file a claim.
+If you, as a creditor, want to participate in distributing the insolvency assets, you must file a claim.
 It should be noted that such a filing is also necessary if the insolvency administrator is familiar with your claim due to the debtor’s bookkeeping.

-In order to be able to proceed to the registration of the insolvency table, the insolvency proceedings must first be opened.
+To proceed to the registration of the insolvency table, the insolvency proceedings must first be opened.
 Within this framework, the insolvency court publishes an opening order in which creditors are requested to file their claims.
-This official publication of the order is intended to ensure that all creditors of the insolvency debtor can take note of the filing deadline.
-The deadline must therefore be observed irrespective of whether the creditor has actually learned of the opening of the insolvency proceedings.
+This official publication of the order is intended to ensure that all creditors of the insolvency debtor can note the filing deadline.
+Therefore, the deadline must be observed irrespective of whether the creditor has actually learned of the opening of the insolvency proceedings.
 In addition, the insolvency administrator usually informs all creditors known to them and personally requests them to register for the insolvency table.

 What Happens if a Filing Deadline is missed for Insolvency Proceedings?